praveenpuglia/shadow-dom-in-depth/README.md

 **- Component User :** Well, they use components built by authors.
 They can pass in light DOM and set attributes and properties on your component.
 They can even extend the internals of a component if they want.
 Example - We the user who use the `input` element.

-**- Shadow Root:** It's what gets attached to an element to give that element it's shadow DOM.
-Technically it's a non-element node, a special kind of _Document Fragment_.
+**- Shadow Root:** It's what gets attached to an element to give that element its shadow DOM.
+Technically it's a non-element node, a special kind of [_DocumentFragment_](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment).

 ```html
 <custom-picture>